adambard/learnxinyminutes-docs/swift.html.markdown

 // Functions are a first-class type, meaning they can be nested
 // in functions and can be passed around

-// Function with Swift function docs
+// Function with Swift header docs (format as reStructedText) /**
-/**
     A greet operation